wazo-platform/wazo-doc/source/administration/boss_secretary_filter.rst

 =============

-A more convenient way to active the boss secretary filter is to assign a function key on the boss' phone.
+A more convenient way to active the boss secretary filter is to assign a function key on the boss' phone or the secretary's phone.
 In the user's configuration under ``Func Keys``.
 A function key can be added for each secretaries of a boss.

 If supervision is activated, the key will light up when filter is activated for this secretary.
+If a secretary also has a function key on the same boss/secretary combination the function key's BLF will be in sync between each phones.